Mario Lemieux: Early years

-Lemieux was born in Montreal to Pierrette, a stay-at-home mom, and Jean-Guy Lemieux, an engineer.
+Lemieux was born in Montréal to Pierrette, a stay-at-home mom, and Jean-Guy Lemieux, an engineer.
 He and his older brothers Alain and Richard grew up in a working class family in the Ville-Émard district.
 He began playing hockey at age three in his basement; before using real equipment, he and his brothers used wooden kitchen spoons as hockey sticks and bottle caps as pucks.
 His father created a rink on the front lawn so that the boys could practice as much as possible, and according to family legend, the family sometimes packed snow onto the living room carpet so the brothers could practice indoors when it was dark.

 The young Lemieux was a teammate to future NHLers Marc Bergevin and J. J. Daigneault on the same minor ice hockey team from Ville-Émard.
 Lemieux and Daigneault played together with RJ Donnelly and Gail Swann in the 1977 Quebec International Pee-Wee Hockey Tournament.
-Cornish and Swann also competing in the 1978 tournament.
+Cornish and Swann also competed in the 1978 tournament.

 Lemieux started his career with the Laval Voisins of the Quebec Major Junior Hockey League (QMJHL).
 When he was drafted at age 15, he declared that he would break league records.
 He made the request to coach Jean Bégin to play on a forward line with Jacques Goyette during the 1983–84 QMJHL season.
 The combination was successful, as Lemieux broke the league record for points in a season with 282 (133 goals, 149 assists) in 70 games.
-In his last game of the regular season, Lemieux needed three goals to tie Guy Lafleur's record of 130 goals; he scored six goals and added six assists in a 16–4 victory.
-During the playoffs, he scored 29 goals and earned 52 points in 14 games, and led his team to a berth at the 1984 Memorial Cup.
+In his last game of the regular season, Lemieux needed three goals to tie Guy Lafleur's record of 130 goals; he scored six and added six assists in a 16–4 victory.
+During the playoffs, he scored 29 goals and earned 52 points in 14 games, while leading his team to a berth at the 1984 Memorial Cup.
 His appearance at the Canadian junior ice hockey national championship was highly anticipated, but Lemieux was held to only two goals and three assists as the Laval Voisins lost all three games.